fp7-netide/Engine/ryu-odl/README.md

 The backend has been added as an additional package located in ryu/backend and has been connected to the OpenFlowController and Datapath modules in ryu/controller.

 #Running
-The Ryu controller can be used in two different ways:
+The Ryu controller can be run in two different ways:

 * Ryu waits for connections from the switches on port 7733 (the classic way, with port 7733 replacing the standard port 6633 to avoid conflicts with the ODL shim client)
 * Ryu is launched with the backend module that waits for connections from the ODL shim client on port 41414 (see ```ryu/backend/comm.py```).